 You'll be flaunting your fancy Mexican food knowledge after enjoying a plateful of these flautas.
 (We know what we did there and we stand by it.)
 Ground pork is infused with al pastor flavors like chipotle and pineapple, rolled in tortillas, and crisped to achieve that perfect bite.
 These crunchy rolls are garnished with crumbly queso fresco and pickled shallot.
 Flaunt your flautas, my friend!

-Peel and halve shallot and slice one half into thin strips.
+Peel and halve shallot.
+Slice one half into thin strips.
 Cut other half into a small dice.

 Halve lime and juice.